ndgeniebla/phaser-mkdocs/docs/03-creating-game-objects.md

 ## Adding Player Characters: A Tale of Two Paddles

-1. Now lets add our paddles.
-We are going to call the `this` game instances `physics.add.sprite` method inside of the `create` function.
+1. Call the `this` game instances `physics.add.sprite` method inside of the `create` function.
 When declaring our players, it's important to remember that we won't want our paddles to be pressed up against the edge of the screen.
-To do this, we will offset the paddles `x` and `y` parameters.
+To do this, offset the paddles `x` and `y` parameters.

 ```JS title="game.js" linenums="1" hl_lines="6-10 12-16"